The Creation

 cosmic expansion

 Although I do not believe that the universe is a “life form” or that it is “alive” (an assertion, made by some, with which I completely disagree), the expansive growth of the cosmos is similar to that of a living organism.
-Our universe’s beginning was as that of an imperceptibly tiny point—or “seed,” as it were, which was implanted into the “womb” of emptiness and whose “fruit” has expanded or “grown” into a gigantic cosmological “body,” containing life (at least on earth).
+Our universe’s beginning was as that of an imperceptibly tiny point.
+Essentially, it was a minuscule “seed” that was implanted into the “womb” of emptiness and whose “fruit” has expanded or “grown” into a gigantic cosmological “body,” containing life (on earth, at least).

 Interestingly, two of Jesus’ parables about the “kingdom of God” appear to illustrate this: